-- Total or partial displacement due to habitat transformation associated with the presence of the EGI. - Electrocutions at the on-site substation and on the 132kV power line. - Collisions with 132kV power line.
+- Total or partial displacement due to habitat transformation associated with the presence of the EGI. - Electrocutions at the substations and on the 132kV power line pylons. - Collisions with 132kV/400kV power lines.

 Decommissioning Phase

 • Total or partial displacement due to disturbance associated with the decommissioning of the EGI.